GitHuberlandYann/Cores/README.md

 To enable multiplayer, press F3, then click on the MULTIPLAYER button, it will open a new Gui window.
 You can then either host a server or join an existing one on your local network.
 Once connected to a server, you can only control one Core, whose gui window you can open and close by pressing 1.
 There can be up to 8 other cores than yours on the screen, each controlled by another client on the server.

+## GUI
+I coded my own Gui window management.
+It allows to create several customizable gui windows on screen, on which you can add sliders, display values, modify color channels, and more.
+It was inspired from [Dear ImGui](https://github.com/ocornut/imgui.git), and is used to customize your cores' properties, connect yourself to a server, and display useful informations.

 ## Controls
 When the program starts, there is one core at the center of the window, emitting particles.
 You can left click to move the core around.